 John K. Edwards

-John K. Edwards is a trial lawyer with over 23 years of experience and an AV/preeminent rating by Martindale-Hubbell.
-John represents clients in high stakes litigation across the country, with a primary focus on free speech rights under the First Amendment, media and entertainment, government procurement and contracts, and employment law.
+John K. Edwards is a trial lawyer with over 25 years of courtroom experience and an AV/preeminent rating by Martindale-Hubbell.
+John represents clients in high stakes litigation across the country, with a primary focus on free speech rights under the First Amendment, media and entertainment, complex commercial and employment disputes, and government procurement.

-In early 1998, barely six months after joining JW, John experienced his first federal jury trial – six weeks in Amarillo, Texas on the trial team defending Oprah Winfrey in the infamous Texas cattleman beef disparagement case.
-Since that time, John has had the privilege of representing many other media and entertainment clients, including OWN: The Oprah Winfrey Network, Harpo Productions, Zoco Productions, Dr. Oz, Dr. Phil, ABC Television, CBS Television, Fox Television, KTRK Television, Courthouse News Service, McGraw-Hill-Companies, John Wiley & Sons, Five Star Publications, and the Fort Bend Star.
+In early 1998, John experienced his first federal jury trial – six weeks in Amarillo, Texas on the trial team that successfully defended Oprah Winfrey in the infamous Texas cattleman beef disparagement case.
+John has been privileged to represent many other media and entertainment clients, including OWN: The Oprah Winfrey Network, Harpo Productions, ZoCo Productions, Dr. Oz, Dr. Phil, ABC Television, CBS Television, Fox Television, KTRK Television, Courthouse News Service, McGraw-Hill-Companies, John Wiley & Sons, Five Star Publications, and the Fort Bend Star.